your French knitting companion

 Armhole Shaping

-• Adjust bind-off for a larger/smaller armhole
+• Adjust the initial bind-off for a larger or smaller armhole opening

 Sleeve Shaping